bravesoft-inc/bs-logger-ios/README.md

 ## Installation
 This library can adapt to the project by using Swift Package Manager(SPM).
-However, this library is a private repository due to only sharing to bravesoft group companies.
-So, after adapting by SPM, apply [these settings](#private-setting).

 ### Swift Package Manager
 #### Requirements